 - With the older income tax information needed for this year’s FAFSA, you won’t have to estimate your tax information, and then later go back to update your information.

 - You may be able to use the IRS Data Retrieval Tool (IRS DRT) to automatically put your tax information into your FAFSA form.
 If given the option, it is highly recommended to use the IRS Data Retrieval Tool.
 This may prevent additional required paperwork later down the road.
 If you do use this feature, you will not visually see the information that came over, but it will be there.

 - Unlike the old timeline, with being able to apply for the FAFSA taking place in the fall, you now have more time to explore other financial aid options to help offset your education costs.

 We understand that figuring out how to finance your education can be a stressful task, but applying for the FAFSA doesn’t have to be.
-We hope you’ll take note of these three pointers and let the professionals at Silver Lake College help you as you prepare to file for the 2018-19 FAFSA.
+We hope you’ll take note of these three pointers and let the professionals at Holy Family College help you as you prepare to file for the 2018-19 FAFSA.